 6. Cutthroat (3+ Players)

-The best pool game for groups of 3 or more players.
+The best pool game for groups of 3 or more.
+We also have a full guide to 3-player pool games with more options.
 Each player is assigned a group of 5 balls (1-5, 6-10, or 11-15).
-The goal is to be the last player with balls still on the table — you’re trying to pocket your opponents’ balls, not your own.
+The goal is to be the last player with balls still on the table.
+You’re trying to pocket your opponents’ balls, not your own.
 When all of a player’s balls are pocketed, they’re eliminated.
 Last player standing wins.

 Rack: All 15 balls in triangle.
 Random placement.
 Break: Standard.
 Groups are assigned by claiming them in order or by agreement before the break.
 Win condition: Be the last player with at least one ball remaining on the table.